About the Species

 Regulations are in place to minimize bycatch.

-- Seven skate species, including winter skate, are assessed and managed as one northeast skate complex.
+- Seven skate species, including winter skate, are managed as one northeast skate complex.
 There is a lack of data for this complex.
 New requirements to report skate landings by species should improve the data-poor nature of this complex.

 - Estimates of winter skate abundance, or biomass, peaked in the mid-1980s, declined through the early 1990s, and increased again in recent years to moderately high levels.